Sawo-Community/100-DFR-Graphy/README.md

 ## Statement No. 1

+**Problem** - Currently, Graphy have a free trial that helps the user explore the functionalities in the product.
+But, to make the purchase decision, the team want the user to identify the right value in the product.

+**Approach to Solve** - The product should be completely self-serve till the point where they find value in the product, without the intervention of any human support.
+There are 3 categories across which critical actions are bucketed:
+  - Setting up their course platform
+     - Integrate payments
+     - Set up a custom domain
+     - Customize the landing page
+  - Launching and selling courses
+     - Set up the course: name, description, etc
+     - Define course curriculum
+     - Upload content set up content security
+     - Customize course landing page
+  - Conducting sessions, live quizzes, interacting, etc.
+     - Scheduling and conducting a session/quiz
+     - Engaging in the community forums
+     - Sending notifications, writing blogs, etc.

+**Output** -

 **Note** - Submissions should be complete and of production quality with good UI and UX.
 Only the ones that meet the criteria will be eligible.